Local Authority (LA)-Funded Social Care & PA Support

 Even if you do not have a lot of difficulties being involved in the assessment, you have the right to have another person with you at any of the visits.

-You can have your Personal Assistant / carer at the assessment with you.
-Your PA / carer is likely to know and understand your needs and how these impact on your wellbeing.
+You can have your Personal Assistant or carer at the assessment with you.
+Your PA or carer is likely to know and understand your needs and how these impact on your wellbeing.

-You will have a Financial Assessment as part of the process and according to your finances.
+You will have a Financial Assessment as part of the process.
 You may be asked to contribute towards your support.
 You will be able to find out more about Finance and Benefit Assessments on your local authority website.

 After the assessment process, you should be given a written copy of your assessment.
 If you have been assessed as being eligible for care and support, you will be offered a Personal Budget.
 Your LA should work with you to put together a Care and Support Plan.
 This details the help you need and who will support you.